Too Close for Comfort: The Ted Knight Show

-In late 1985, several changes were made before production started for season six.
-The largest changes were to the show's title, which was changed to The Ted Knight Show (not to be confused with the short-lived 1978 CBS show of the same name), and to the premise and setting.
-Henry had retired from drawing Cosmic Cow and, along with Muriel and Andrew, moved to Marin County where Henry bought a share of a local newspaper and became its editor.
-Monroe followed the Rushes to Marin County and eventually got a job with Henry's paper as a reporter.
-Veteran actress Pat Carroll joined the cast as Hope Stinson, who owned the majority share of the newspaper and who served as a foil for Henry.
-In addition, the writers gave the Rushes a live-in nanny for Andrew and brought in Lisa Antille to play the role.
-Deborah Van Valkenburgh and Lydia Cornell were dropped from the series, as was Audrey Meadows.
+In late 1985, several changes were made before production started for Season 6.
+The show's title was changed to The Ted Knight Show (not to be confused with the 1978 CBS show of the same name), and the premise and setting were altered.
+Henry retires from drawing Cosmic Cow and, along with Muriel and Andrew, moves to Marin County where he buys a share of a local newspaper and becomes its editor.
+Monroe joins the Rushes and takes a job with Henry's paper as a reporter.
+Pat Carroll played the role of Hope Stinson, who owns the majority share of the newspaper and serves as a foil for Henry.
+In addition, the Rushes hire a live-in nanny, played by Lisa Antille.
+The characters of Jackie, Sara and Muriel's mother Iris were not included in the retooled show.

 First-run episodes of The Ted Knight Show were broadcast starting in April 1986.
 Twenty-two episodes were produced prior to the summer of 1986 and 12 had aired by mid-July.
-The revamped show was scheduled to resume production until the death of star Ted Knight, who had been battling colon cancer since 1985.
-The 10 remaining first-run episodes were broadcast from September 1986 to February 1987, after which those episodes were added to the Too Close for Comfort syndicated rerun package and reverted to the original show title.
+The revamped show was scheduled to resume production when Knight, who had been battling colon cancer since 1985, died on August 26, 1986.
+The ten remaining first-run episodes were broadcast from September 1986 to February 1987, and those episodes were added to the Too Close for Comfort syndicated rerun package with the original show's title.